garydavenport73/PreferredSoundPlayer/README.md

 like maintenance of code, ease of use, reliability and so forth.
 I used these methods below as they seem to be the best choices, considering the above factors.

-For looping, I would recommend only using .wav files.
-Other files will likely work on MacOs and Linux, and will not work on Windows.
-Although looping can be done in Windows with non-wave files, I do not implement this because too many other problems can arise in the code due to the way the multiprocessing module differs in the Windows OS.
-I want the module to work the same on every OS, and I have to try and anticipate future usability, so I simply limited this package to only loop .wav files.
-This is for looping only.

 In a nutshell:

-#### -Windows 10 uses the Windows winmm.dll Multimedia API to play sounds and the Python 'winsound' module to loop background .
+#### -Windows 10 uses the Windows winmm.dll Multimedia API to play sounds.
-(Windows will only loop one background sound at a time.)

 #### -Linux will use the first available player in this order: gst-1.0-play, ffmpeg, gst playbin(built on the fly) or ALSA
 -Linux will try to use gst-1.0-play first (usually present), if not present then